 Step 3 - Set the Path variable

 Like on a Windows system we have to set the path variable on a Mac machine too.
 Path variable will have to be updated to include the path on which you will copy all your Maven libraries.
 After unzipping the downloaded file just open the unzipped folder.
 You will find a few folders inside it.
 There will be a folder called bin, this folder will have a file called mvn.
-This is the file which is used to run Maven commands.
+This is the file that is used to run Maven commands.
 We have to mention this file path in the Path variable of Mac system.
-Lets do this
+Let's do this.

 Open the terminal window on your Mac machine.
-You can find it using the Finder application by searching for Terminal application.
-Once you have terminal window up type in following command to see all the environment variable
+You can find it using the Finder application by searching for the Terminal application.
+Once you have the terminal window up type in the following command to see all the environment variable

 Here you can see that there is no path related to your mvn files.
 Lets now update the path variable to point to Maven's bin folder.